 $5 General Admission | Free For Members

 Sunshine Sunday is a special monthly event for children with special needs and their caregivers.
 Come explore the Museum with lights and sounds turned down and sensory adapted tools, special programs, and community resources at your fingertips.
 It’s during this time that children and their families can experience the Museum and unite with others on a similar journey.
+We are proud to offer an addition to Sunshine Sunday called Sunshine Squad.
+This is a sensory-friendly opportunity for tweens and teens to practice their social skills by playing games, interacting with others their age and those on a similar journey.
+Sunshine Squad includes sensory-friendly tools and resources, curated games and activities, and staff trained by the Center for Autism & Related Disabilities.

 Special programming and events are subject to change each month.
 We encourage all families to check out our Calendar to learn about special activities happening each month.
 Questions?
 Please contact firstname.lastname@example.org.